MartinRamdane/R-Type/docs/server.md

 You can add new Action if you want.

 Each event is compressed before being sent and decompressed when received.
+We used the lz4 library to compress and decompress the event body.

+Also, each event is protected from corruption by a checksum.
+The checksum is calculated by the server when the event is sent, and the client checks that the checksum is correct when the event is received.

+Full information about our RFC is available in the **rfc4242.txt** file inside of the **docs** folder.

 An Event is composed by an ACTION and a body that is a string.